Hello and welcome to my new series: Behind the Scenes!

 I test every piece of gear after charging to make sure everything’s in working order.

 I shoot with two cameras, both with dual card slots — so that’s 4 SD cards for me, plus extras for my second shooters.
 I typically pack 8–10 fresh SD cards just in case.
-I’ve never had to use all of them, but it’s nice to have the backup!
+I’ve never had to use all of them, but it’s nice to have a backup!

 I clean every lens with cleaner and a microfiber cloth, then use a dust blower to clean the inside of my cameras.
 Honestly, it’s kind of a therapeutic ritual at this point — throw on some music and zone out.